-When determining the CEO's individual performance percentage for 2020, we considered the Company's strong performance against the metrics-driven targets discussed above, such as record earnings and continued top-decile performance in electric reliability, as well as the subjective assessment of management's overall performance against other measures identified by the board.
-As a result, our CEO will be compensated at 40 percent versus the target level of 30 percent for his individual performance.
+When determining the CEO's individual performance percentage for 2021, we considered the Company's strong performance against the metrics-driven targets discussed above, such as record earnings and continued top-decile performance in electric reliability, as well as the subjective assessment of management's overall performance against other measures identified by the board.
+As a result, our CEO will be compensated at 40% versus the target level of 30% for his individual performance.
 Similar considerations were taken into account for the remaining named executive officers, including the strong financial performance of the Company and the degree of accomplishment of individual goals within their respective functions.
-The remaining named executive officers will be compensated between 32 and 38 percent for their individual performance.
+The remaining named executive officers will be compensated between 32% and 35% for their individual performance.

-• 2020 Long-Term Incentives
+• 2021 Long-Term Incentives

-In 2020, we issued unit awards under the 2020 Performance Unit Plan that are intended to align long-term compensation incentives with shareholder's interests.
-Each unit represents the right to receive in cash, at the end of a three-year vesting period, equal to the value of a share of our stock plus dividend equivalents.
+In 2021, we issued awards under the 2021 LTI Plan that are intended to align long-term compensation incentives with shareholder's interests.
 Each award consists of equal amounts of restricted units and performance units:

-- Restricted units are time-based awards that vest 100 percent on December 31, 2022. - Performance units are performance-based awards whose pay-out depends on the achievement of specified performance and market measures over a three-year performance period ending December 31, 2022.
-The number of units ultimately earned will range between 0 and 200 percent of the performance units initially granted for which: - Up to 150 percent is based on the achievement of average return on equity weighted based on outstanding equity during the performance period and cumulative earnings per share over that three-year period, which constitute the performance measures; and - An additional 50 percent is based on the achievement of a total shareholder return (stock price changes and dividends over that three-year period) relative to the total shareholder return of the Edison Electric Institute (EEI) Index companies, which constitutes the market measure.
+- o Restricted units are time-based awards that vest 100% on December 31, 2023. - Performance units are performance-based awards whose pay-out depends on the achievement of specified performance and market measures over a three-year performance period ending December 31, 2023.
+The number of units ultimately earned will range between 0% and 200% of the performance units initially granted for which: - Up to 150% is based on the achievement of average return on equity weighted based on outstanding equity during the performance period and cumulative earnings per share over that three-year period, which constitute the performance measures; and

+An additional 50% is based on the achievement of a total shareholder return (stock price changes and dividends over that three-year period) relative to the total shareholder return of the Edison Electric Institute (EEI) Index companies, which constitutes the market measure.

-The two performance measures are equally weighted and were set at the outset of the COVID-19 pandemic to be moderately difficult to achieve.
-Each performance measure is measured using a threshold, target, and maximum level of 50 percent, 100 percent, and 150 percent, with performance below threshold resulting in no contribution of that measure to aggregate performance measures.
+The two performance measures are equally weighted and were set to be moderately difficult to achieve.
+Each performance measure is measured using a threshold, target and maximum level of 50%, 100% and 150%, with performance below threshold resulting in no contribution of that measure to aggregate performance measures.
 Our board retained limited rights to adjust the measures for circumstances beyond the control of management; however, no such adjustments have been made since the issuance of the awards.
+Actual targets used in our performance unit cycles are not disclosed until each cycle is completed to safeguard the confidentiality of our long-term outlook on projected performance.
+This policy supports our long-standing disclosure practices not to provide performance guidance.

-Market performance accounts for up to 50 percent of the award target.
-If the Company's relative total shareholder return compared to the EEI index companies is at or below 50 percent, between 50 to 75 percent, or at or above 75 percent, the numbers of units earned will be 0 percent, 25 percent, and 50 percent of the initial units granted, respectively.
+Market performance accounts for up to 50% of the award target.
+If the Company's relative total shareholder return compared to the EEI index companies is at or below 50%, between 50% to 75% or at or above 75%, the numbers of units earned will be 0%, 25% and 50% of the initial units granted, respectively.